Skip to product information

 • VIR

 Over the last seven decades, some of rock 'n' roll's most celebrated figureheads have flirted with the imagery and theatre of the Third Reich.
-From Keith Moon and Vivian Stanshall kitting themselves out in Nazi uniforms to Siouxsie Sioux and Sid Vicious brandishing swastikas in the pomp of punk, generations of performers have associated themselves in troubling ways with the aesthetics, mass hysteria and even ideology of Nazism.
-Whether shock factor, stupidity, or crass attempt at subversion, rock 'n' roll has indulged these associations in a way not accepted by any other artform.
-But how accountable should fans, the media, and the music industry be for what has often seemed a sleazy fascination with the eroticised perversions of a fascist regime?
+From the Beatles and the Rolling Stones to Siouxsie Sioux and Sid Vicious to Lady Gaga and Kanye West, generations of performers have associated themselves in troubling ways with the aesthetics, mass hysteria and even ideology of Nazism.

 View full details